What Is Sensorimotor Psychotherapy?

 We don’t start by diving into the deepest parts of your story.
 We start by building capacity.
 By noticing.
 By helping your nervous system feel just a little steadier.
 Trauma therapy doesn’t have to be overwhelming to be effective.

-And ff you’ve done therapy before and felt like you understood everything but nothing really changed, this might be the missing piece.
+And if you’ve done therapy before and felt like you understood everything but nothing really changed, this might be the missing piece.
 Not more analysis.
 Not more self-blame.
-Just learning to work with your nervous system in a way that feels steady, collaborative, and deeply respectful of what your body has carried!
+Just learning to work with your nervous system in a way that feels steady, collaborative, and honors what your body has carried.